alexlokshin/learn-nodejs-kids/lesson-2/README.md

 undefined
 ```

 * Now, let's create a node application and run it.
-To get started, create a file called `index.js` in this folder, add the following content to it:
+To get started, open up vscode, `File->Open`, select this directory, create a file called `index.js` in this folder, add the following content to it:

 ```js
 console.log("Hello, world!")